yoananaydenova/Game-of-Life/README.md

 # Game-of-Life

 This is a Java implementation of Conway's game of life.
+For easy build and dependency management tool is used Maven.
+In the case of an error a meaningful message is provided to player.
 Tests have been created for the GameOfLife class.

 Rules of the game:
 1. Any live cell with two or three live neighbours survives.